-When you have an on-premise application, you will have to deal with a fixed budget and capacity.
+When you have an on-premises application, you will have to deal with a fixed budget and capacity.
 Companies will not be able to adjust the need based on the demand and they will have to provision for full user load, regardless of their actual need.
-With an on-premise application, you will not be able to handle the rise in the number of remote or hybrid workforce suddenly.
+With an on-premises application, you will not be able to handle the rise in the number of remote or hybrid workforce suddenly.

 Unified communications, on the other hand, are flexible and scalable.
 You need not pay for everything in advance, and you can scale up or down based on demand.
 Better still, you can handle the sudden rise in the remote or hybrid workforce without worrying about the rising IT infrastructure cost.

 When companies consolidate their hardware and software using unified communication solutions, they can expect savings in administration and maintenance time, license fees, service contract fees, vendor management expenses etc.

 All the points discussed above offer compelling saving opportunities for companies.
 The final savings will vary from company to company depending upon the respective company’s actions and decisions.

 But in most cases, companies can expect significant cost savings within a few months of reducing travel, teleconferencing costs, telephone & mobile phone bills and software licensing costs.
 Though optimizing the hardware and software is a humongous task for companies, the resulting savings and benefits are significant and last longer.